 Pastor Gilmore, Jr.

-He is also the Chairman of the Board and CEO of the Mount Ephraim Community Development Corporation and is a member of the Progressive National Baptist Convention, Kingdom Association of Covenant Pastors, Morehouse College Alumni Association, American Baptist Churches of the South, and the NAACP.
+Pastor Gilmore holds several affiliations, including as a member of the Progressive National Baptist Convention, the Kingdom Association of Covenant Pastors, the Morehouse College Alumni Association, the American Baptist Churches of the South, and the NAACP.

 Born in Philadelphia, PA, to the late Rev. Joseph A. Gilmore, Sr., and Mrs. Ethel Gilmore, he is happily married to the former Deborah Laverne Stokes.
 They have one adult daughter.

 Dr. Gilmore enjoys spending time with family and is an avid world traveler.
 His passport includes stamps from countries throughout Europe, including Germany, France, Switzerland, Liechtenstein, and Austria; the Middle East, including Israel, Jerusalem, Palestine; not to mention the Caribbean and West Indies, Mexico and the Hawaiian Islands.